ryancampbell/framing-ng-core/README.md

 The less code you write, the less code you need to test.

-Your Framers can continue to evolve and become more proven, stable and secure as you utilize them in future.
+Your Framers can continue to evolve and become more proven, stable and secure as you utilize them for future development.

 Instead of that code being written once and used once, you'll continue to use it and improve it.